 Contracts for professional service to the Virginia Tech Carilion School of Medicine paid as overload compensation may not exceed the current time limitations defined in the consulting policy, which is one day per week or five days in a five-week period.
 Time limitations also include the accumulation of other types of authorized special or external activity, including continuing education and consulting.
-University policies on conflict of commitment (described in chapter two, "Faculty Commitment to the University") set the expectation that a faculty member's primary professional responsibility is to the university.
+University policies on conflict of commitment set the expectation that a faculty member's primary professional responsibility is to the university.

-Overload agreements and payments require approval of the department head or chair and dean.
+Overload agreements and payments require approval of the department head, chair, or supervisor, and dean.
 In lieu of salary compensation, a faculty member may choose to receive an equivalent contribution to an operating allocation in support of professional activities.

-Please see chapter 12, "Employment Policies and Procedures for Virginia Tech Carilion School of Medicine Faculty."
+Please see chapter 12 in this handbook, "Employment Policies for Virginia Tech Carilion School of Medicine Faculty."